Chorus-bdd/Chorus/index.md

   Then the position in my trader client is 0
 {% endhighlight %}

-Want to create a virtualized environment to run the test?
+Want to create a virtualized environment to run the test by deploying Docker images?

 {% highlight gherkin %}
 #!
 Docker: deploy traderClient, customerClient